 - It is dangerous for one group of people to have superior information over another group of people.
 This is true of the information imbalance between Big Data companies and their customers, and also between governments and their citizens.

 - Honest people have nothing to be embarrassed about if their private acts are broadly known.

 The extreme willingness to be transparent in both personal and political matters is a core value that sets Noah apart from any other candidate for office.
-Read his thoughts on Federal Surveillance and Cyber Security [link] for additional information.
+Read his thoughts on Federal Surveillance and Cyber Security on the issues page for additional information.